Call:+98 913 408 2818

 Iranian tile work in the Qajar era was one of Iran’s most important and beautiful handicrafts.
 In this era, tiles were used to decorate buildings, especially on the walls of rooms and halls.

-The influence of Western taste and modernity used in Iranian tiling has started since the Qajar era.
+The influence of Western taste and modernity used in Persian tiling has started since the Qajar era.
 After that and during the Pahlavi period, we see the industrialization of tile production in Iran.

 iranian tile art